Abt Sportsline

-Abt Sportsline is a motor racing and auto tuning company based in Kempten im Allgäu, Germany.
-ABT mainly deals with Audi and the related primary Volkswagen Group brands—Volkswagen, Škoda, and SEAT—modifying them by using sports-type suspensions, engine power upgrades, lightweight wheels, aerodynamic components and more.
+Abt Sportsline is an auto racing and auto tuning company based in Kempten im Allgäu, Germany.
+Abt mainly deals with Audi and the related primary Volkswagen Group brands—Volkswagen, Škoda, and SEAT—modifying them by using sports-type suspensions, engine power upgrades, lightweight wheels, aerodynamic components and more.
 It has been active in DTM for more than a decade.
 After the death of their father Johann in 2003, the company with 170 employees in their headquarters in Kempten was run by the brothers Hans-Jürgen Abt (born 1962, Managing Director) and Christian Abt.
 Since 2011, Hans-Jürgen Abt has run the company.

 From 2014 to 2021, they ran a team under the Audi Sport banner in the FIA Formula E World Championship for drivers Lucas di Grassi, Daniel Abt and René Rast.
 At the 2014 Beijing ePrix, di Grassi became the first driver to win an open-wheel motorsport race in an all-electric car.
 Ultimately, the team finished third in the first teams' championship.
 After leaving the championship in 2022, they returned without the Audi partnership for the 2022–23 season.

 History

-Johann Abt (20 December 1935 – 11 October 2003), who continued a horseshoeing tradition of his family with motor cars, was a motorcycling and hillclimbing racer for the Abarth factory team until 1970.
+Johann Abt (20 December 1935 – 11 October 2003) continued a horseshoeing and blacksmithing tradition of his family, started by his father Johann Baptist Abt, with motor cars.
+He was a motorcycling and hillclimbing racer for the Abarth factory team until 1970.
 He is the father of Hans-Jürgen Abt and Christian Abt.
 He later entered cars with his own team, winning the "Trophée de l'Avenir" and many other series.
 Johann Abt's father founded the first Abt company in 1896.

-In 1991 Abt Sportsline GmbH was founded following "Auto-Abt".
+In 1991, Abt Sportsline GmbH was founded following "Auto-Abt".
 The headquarters moved to Daimlerstrasse in Kempten-Leubas and first offered about 3,500 m2 of space.
 In October 2002 an extension building was opened offering about 3,000 m2 extra of work space.
 Since November 2013 there is a third building giving the Abt Motorsports Department a new home.

-In summer of 2011 Abt celebrated their 115th anniversary since the first formation of the company in 1896.
+In summer of 2011, Abt celebrated their 115th anniversary since the first formation of the company in 1896.
 About 170 employees are working in the company's headquarters in Kempten, Germany, the products are sold in more than 50 countries worldwide.
-Since 2011 the Abt Lifestyle GmbH, run by Daniel Abt, organizes events for private or business customers.
+Since 2011, the Abt Lifestyle GmbH, run by Daniel Abt, organizes events for private or business customers.